Basic Concept and Policy

 Compliance Activity Achievements

-In FY2015, the Anti-corruption Guidelines (in Japanese and English) were created to prevent corruption and were distributed to the entire group including domestic and foreign affiliated companies.
-The in-house Compliance Manual and the Compliance Handbook for domestic affiliated companies also describe the prohibition on bribery and completeness in fair trade.
+Subaru has compiled the Anti-corruption Guidelines (in Japanese and English) to prevent corruption and distributed them to the entire Subaru Group including domestic and foreign affiliated companies.
+The in-house Compliance Manual for domestic and overseas Group companies describes the prohibition on bribery and completeness in fair trade.

-In addition, the Anti-corruption Guidelines for China (with Chinese translation) that takes into consideration the social circumstances unique to China were established in FY2016 and distributed to the Chinese subsidiaries.
-In FY2017, we had the companies complete stipulating regulations and conducted education to the managers of the Chinese subsidiaries on the content of the regulations and considerations for compliance.
+In addition, the Anti-corruption Guidelines for China (with Chinese translation) that takes into consideration the social circumstances unique to China have also been established, distributed to the Chinese subsidiaries, and are now being stipulated as rules in those companies.